tarwn/lessthandot-hugo/blogs/content/posts/2009-02-17-sql-server-distance-calculation-option-3.md

 ---
 In [2005- Version][1] and [2008 Version][2] George and Denis have already shown a couple of great ways to calculate distance between two pairs of latitude/longitude coordinates in SQL Server.
 In SQL 2005 + there is a third option (Well, it was the second option until 2008 introduced the new Geography data type).
 SQL 2005 was the first version of SQL Server to offer CLR integration &#8211; giving developers the ability to write their own functions and stored procs as .NET assemblies.
 In addition to opening a whole new world of possibilities to SQL developers, when used wisely these functions/procs will in some cases outperform standard T-SQL, especially when it comes to math and string manipulation.

 So, lets get down to business.
 First thing to do is create a class library to hold your functions.
-You can do this in C# or VB.net, I won&#8217;t judge.
+You can do this in C# or VB.net, I won't judge.
 But I will use C#.

 ```csharp
 using System;